 When determining which of the available styles of counterbores are best for a given application, there are a number of important specifications to consider.
-Foremost among these are the diameter of the counterbore; the diameter of the integral pilot (or pilot-hole should the counterbore feature interchangeable pilots, or completely lack them); the diameter, hex size, or nominal taper size of mounting arbor or shank; and the number of flutes or cutting edges desired.
+Foremost among these:

-Aircraft counterbores typically have a standard chucking shank size such as 1/4", 1/2", etc., and are often configured for nonferrous materials, such as aluminum, that are frequently found in aircraft.
+Aircraft counterbores typically have a standard chucking shank size, such as 1/4 in., 1/2 in., etc., and are often configured for nonferrous materials, such as aluminum, that are frequently found in aircraft.

 Cap screw counterbores provide a recess or spot face for the head of a standard socket head cap screw.
 Similarly, fillister head screw counterbores have a recess or spot face for the head of a fillister head screw.